DAY ONE | TUESDAY, DECEMBER 10

 12:15 LUNCHEON FOR SPEAKERS, SPONSORS & ATTENDEES

-1:30 HIGHLIGHTING THE ROLE OF COGNITIVE SCIENCE IN HUMAN FACTORS AND USABILITY ENGINEERING
+1:30 HIGHLIGHTING THE ROLE OF EXPERIENCE MAPPING IN USABILITY ENGINEERING

 Yasmine Haddad, Senior Systems Engineer, THINK SURGICAL